A Wounded Fawn: Plot

+Throughout the evening, Meredith keeps seeing and hearing things, at one point there is clearly a woman right outside on the patio.
+Meredith is spooked and on edge, with an increasingly agitated Bruce telling her she just needs to relax and nothing is there.
+She finally tells him she is scared and wants to leave which angers Bruce.
+He relents and she goes to pack her bag.
+Meredith texts a photo of the statue to a friend, who tells her it's legitimate and that Kate has disappeared, and she needs to leave.
+Bruce meanwhile sees the owl figure again and prepares to kill Meredith.
+She comes out and he attacks her.
+She fights back, but he gains the upper hand and stabs her in the throat.
+She appears dead, but shortly after she uses the statue to beat him in the head and cuts his eye, before running away.

 Bruce then experiences strange visions of mysterious figures taunting him.
 One of them is the Owl, whose encounter reveals Bruce has a tumor in his brain, suggesting his hallucinations and compulsion to murder are due to the tumor.
 Three female figures accompany the Owl, representing Kate, Meredith, and Bruce's murdered girlfriend, Leonora.
 The Meredith figure asks whether Bruce or his murderous persona, the Owl, selected her.
 He says both, but she insists Bruce and the Owl are one and the same.
 The Owl demands a sacrifice must be made, and Bruce commits suicide.
 As he bleeds out, the Meredith figure watches him.